 With a background in fine arts and history, Paula has created a small and intimate atelier using traditional gold smithing techniques.
 Each piece is made to order in Portland, Oregon by herself.
 The studio is built upon a system of sustainability, using recycled gold and ethical stones procured from trusted dealers.

 Paula wants to be a public garden in the next life.
 Loved, tended, visited often, smelt, picnics with small humans, super tiny wedding ceremonies.
-Full of native plants, gaudy large roses, peonies that cannot stand up because they are so heavy, and vines that are too bushy and have taken over the veranda, spilling pithy, soft purple flowers (that sort of smell like bubblegum and a mix of sage) onto weathered wood.
+Full of native plants, gaudy large roses, and peonies that cannot stand up because they are so heavy.